sympy/sympy/doc/src/guides/custom-functions.md

 and you do not need to do anything.

-If this is not the case, numerical evaluation can be specified by defining the method `_eval_evalf(self, prec)`, where `prec` binary precision of the input.
+If this is not the case, numerical evaluation can be specified by defining the method `_eval_evalf(self, prec)`, where `prec` is the binary precision of the input.
 The method should return the expression evaluated to the given precision, or `None` if this is not possible.

 ```{note}